The Longest Week

-The Longest Week is a 2014 American comedy-drama film written and directed by Peter Glanz.
+The Longest Week is a 2014 American romantic comedy-drama film written and directed by Peter Glanz.
 The film stars Jason Bateman, Olivia Wilde and Billy Crudup in the lead roles.
 It was produced by Uday Chopra, along with Neda Armian.
 It is the first project of Yash Raj Film's subsidiary Hollywood production house YRF Entertainment.
 The film received generally negative reviews from critics.

+The film also marks the final film role of Tony Roberts, before his death in 2025.

 Synopsis

 Affluent and aimless, Conrad Valmont lives a life of leisure in his parents’ prestigious Manhattan hotel.
 In the span of one week, he finds himself evicted, disinherited, and in love.